farazzmaldi/Spicetify-Playlist-Age/README.md

 It is not an official Spotify playlist creation timestamp.

 The extension uses internal Spotify APIs exposed through Spicetify, which may change between Spotify versions.

+## Privacy

+This extension runs locally inside the Spotify desktop client.

+It does not:

+- collect personal data;
+- send playlist data to external servers;
+- use analytics;
+- use tracking;
+- store Spotify credentials.

 ## License